uwacyber/cits1003/cits1003-project/overview.md

 ### Duration

-The project starts from (week 7) 14 April 2022 and will close on (week 10) Friday 13 May 2022 5pm (3 weeks + study break week).
-The last necessary topic is Forensics, which is covered in the week 8 lab, so there should be plenty of time to complete the project.
+The project starts from (week 7) 17 April 2022 and will close on (week 12) Friday 26 May 2022 5pm (6 weeks).
+There should be plenty of time to complete the project.

 ### Getting help